Inverting cosmic ray propagation by Convolutional Neural Networks: Methodology

 \subsection{Data processing}

 In this subsection, we summarize the data processing and all our steps in Fig.~\ref{Fig:FlowChart}.
-The blocks show all the steps adopted in our work and the arrows represent the direction of data processing.
-For example, the sequence $\mkblue{(1)}\to \mkblue{(2)}\to \mkblue{(3)}$ means the following operations.
+This blocks show all the steps adopted in our work, and the arrows represent the direction of data processing.
+For example, the sequence $\mkblue{(1)}\to \mkblue{(2)}\to \mkblue{(3)}$ indicates the following operations.
 First, we use \texttt{GALPROP} $\mkblue{(1)}$ to generate a set of data including CR model parameters and spectra.
-Then, we append this data to other pre-existing dataset (if any) to form a big collection called mock data $\mkblue{(2)}$.
-Finally, we send a massive mock data to {\bf Machine A} for training $\mkblue{(3)}$.
+Then, we append these data to other pre-existing datasets (if any) to form a large collection called mock data $\mkblue{(2)}$.
+Finally, we send a very large amount of mock data to {\bf Machine A} for training $\mkblue{(3)}$.
 Likewise, the sequence $\mkpur{(i)}\to \mkpur{(ii)}\to \mkpur{(iii)} \to \mkpur{(iv)} \to \mkpur{(v)}$ can be understood as follows.
 From any CR experimental data, we can extract the central values and errors in $\mkpur{(i)}$.
-In label $\mkpur{(ii)}$, we perform a pseudo-experiment by simply adding randomly but maximally $5\%$ artificial fluctuations to a set of model spectra picked from the massive mock data collection $\mkblue{(2)}$.
-We then take this new spectra to perform data pre-processing for calculations of ratio spectra $\mkpur{(iii)}$ and whitening transformation $\mkpur{(iv)}$.
-Finally, our two trained machines can read their inputs given by $\mkpur{(iv)}$ and predict their corresponding CR model parameters as label $\mkpur{(v)}$.
+With the updated central values and errors, we can recompute the new $\chi^2$ for our massive mock data collection $\mkblue{(2)}$.
+Requiring specific statistical criteria, for example, $\delta \chi^2<33.2$ for spectra less than $3\sigma$ CI in our study, one can randomly select a set of model spectra from this refined $3\sigma$ bracket.
+In label $\mkpur{(ii)}$, we perform a pseudo-experiment by simply adding random artificial fluctuations that do not exceed $5\%$ to this selected model spectra.
+The newly formed spectra are pseudospectra.
+We then use these pseudospectra to perform data preprocessing for calculations of ratio spectra $\mkpur{(iii)}$ and whitening transformation $\mkpur{(iv)}$.
+Eventually, our two trained machines can read their inputs given by $\mkpur{(iv)}$ and predict their corresponding CR model parameters as label $\mkpur{(v)}$.
+Note that we exactly compute $\chi^2$ as Eq.~\eqref{eq:pseudo_chisq} by using pseudospectra in $\mkpur{(ii)}$, not the simulated model spectra in $\mkblue{(2)}$.